 • An international clinical trial

-of this procedure, being led by Dr. Richard Burt of Northwestern University in Chicago, is now recruiting individuals who have not responded to other disease-modifying therapies.
-THIS TRIAL IS CURRENTLY RECRUITING PARTICIPANTS at its sites at Northwestern University, Rush University Medical Center, University of Sao Paulo, Uppsala University and Sheffield Teaching Hospitals NHS Foundation Trust.
-Read more
+of this procedure, being led by Dr. Richard Burt of Northwestern University in Chicago, is ongoing at Northwestern University, Rush University Medical Center, University of Sao Paulo, Uppsala University and Sheffield Teaching Hospitals NHS Foundation Trust in individuals who have not responded to other disease-modifying therapies.
+THIS TRIAL IS NOT RECRUITING PARTICIPANTS.
+Dr. Burt and colleagues recently reported interim results